 都斛 - 酒杯Duhu - Drinking Cup

 While I was in my mother's village last year (2006), I went into her father's old house.
-Since his passing several years ago, this was the first time I was able to go in and take a good look.
+Since my grandfather's passing several years ago, this was the first time I was able to go in and take a good look.
 It was one of the oldest house in the village, dating back to the early Republican era (1912-1949).
 It was built by his grandfather, who was a merchant.
 And because of his trade and because of the chaotic times, he was wary of bandits who often raided villages; so, he dugged a tunnel that led to outside the village.
 But unfortunately the folks said that the tunnel had collapsed and a brickwall had sealed its entrance, so I cannot examine it.
 The house has a low second level, a sort of attic.
 A very narrow staircase leads up to it.
 After some time looking over some of the remains, I found this cup which I liked very much.
-I don't know the exact date, but it was very unlikely from my grandfather's time.
+I don't know the exact date, but it was very likely from my great-grandfather's time.

 -